page.tree_location

 Angeles National Forest is in Southern California, in the San Gabriel Mountains north of Los Angeles.
 In recent years Angeles National Forest has been hit hard by several wildfires, including the Sand Fire which burned over 41,000 acres, the Powerhouse Fire which burned over 30,000 acres, and the Lake Fire which burned over 31,000 acres.

 Many of those 100,000+ acres need to be replanted to restore the land.
 Because wildlife depends on the forest’s trees, critical habitat protection, restoration, and soil erosion prevention are a pressing need in this area.
+The trees that will be planted are native species to this particular forest: Coulter pine, ponderosa pine, and big cone Douglas fir.

 Angeles NF Tree Baby Planted in 2022

-*If you want to visit the trees*
+*If you want to visit the trees- PLEASE READ*

-• While this area of the forest is open to the public and generally considered safe, and none of our customers have had any issues, please be advised that we cannot be responsible for any harm or injury that may result from your visit.
+• We recommend you wear long pants and hiking boots, and follow the US Forest Service safe hiking guidelines.
+While this area of the forest is open to the public and generally considered safe, and none of our customers have had any issues, please be advised that we cannot be responsible for any harm or injury that may result from your visit.
 You visit the trees at your own risk.

 • Please understand we cannot provide exact locations of individual trees.
 Your tree or trees are within the area specified on the map.